-Catholic Men’s Daily Devotional and Bible Study – 3rd Week of Lent – Sunday – Cycle A – John 4:5-42
+Catholic Men’s Lenten Gospel Devotional – 3rd Week of Lent – Sunday – Cycle A – John 4:5-42

 Returning from Judea, Christ purposefully travels through Samaria to evangelize the Samaritans, a semi-pagan people with Jewish roots who were held in contempt by Israel.
 After the Assyrian exile of Israel, Jews left behind intermarried with five pagan tribes and worshiped Baal (“lord”, “husband”), with worship practices that combined Jewish and pagan elements.
 Christ travels to Samaria to demonstrate His universal call to conversion of all people and prepare the disciples to evangelize the whole world.